chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 console.log(Symbol.keyFor(uid3));   // undefined
 ```

-Notice that both `uid` and `uid2` return the `"uid"` key.
-The symbol `uid3` doesn't exist in the global symbol registry, so it has no key associated with it and `Symbol.keyFor()` returns `undefined`.
+**Notice that both `uid` and `uid2` return the `"uid"` key.
+The symbol `uid3` doesn't exist in the global symbol registry, so it has no key associated with it and `Symbol.keyFor()` returns `undefined`.**

 W> The global symbol registry is a shared environment, just like the global scope.
 That means you can't make assumptions about what is or is not already present in that environment.
 Use namespacing of symbol keys to reduce the likelihood of naming collisions when using third-party components.
 For example, jQuery code might use `"jquery."` to prefix all keys, for keys like `"jquery.element"` or similar.

 ## Symbol Coercion

 Type coercion is a significant part of JavaScript, and there's a lot of flexibility in the language's ability to coerce one data type into another.
-Symbols, however, are quite inflexible when it comes to coercion because other types lack a logical equivalent to a symbol.
-Specifically, symbols cannot be coerced into strings or numbers so that they cannot accidentally be used as properties that would otherwise be expected to behave as symbols.
+Symbols, however, are quite inflexible when it comes to coercion because other types lack a logical equivalent to a symbol. **Specifically, symbols cannot be coerced into strings or numbers so that they cannot accidentally be used as properties that would otherwise be expected to behave as symbols**.

 The examples in this chapter have used `console.log()` to indicate the output for symbols, and that works because `console.log()` calls `String()` on symbols to create useful output.
 You can use `String()` directly to get the same result.
 For instance: